 On February 11, 2022, more than 100 community members joined the Tanforan Committee at a groundbreaking ceremony to launch the start of construction on the memorial.
 Speakers included U.S. Congresswoman Jackie Speier, San Mateo County Supervisor Dave Pine, and San Bruno Mayor Rico Medina.
 Equipped with hard hats and shovels, Committee members participated in a ceremonial first dig at the memorial site.
 Construction on the memorial has continued over the spring and summer.

-Originally co-sponsored with the Contra Costa JACL, a photographic exhibition of the works of Dorothea Lange and Paul Kitagaki Jr. has been on display inside the San Bruno BART station since April 2012.
+Originally co-sponsored with the Contra Costa JACL, a photographic exhibition of the works of Dorothea Lange and Paul Kitagaki Jr. was on display inside the San Bruno BART station from April 2012 to July 2022

 These photos include ones taken by Lange in 1942 of the mass incarceration of Japanese Americans on the West Coast, in particular of the families destined for the Tanforan temporary detention center and, later, the Topaz concentration camp.
 Sixty years later, Paul Kitagaki Jr., whose parents and grandparents were subjects of some of the original Lange photos, tracked down and re-photographed many of the same people Lange documented in 1942.

 This photo exhibition has been replaced with a new art exhibit featuring photographer Paul Kitagaki Dr. and artist Na Omi Shintani and others.
 The exhibit is open during BART business hours and BART requests that visitors check in with the station agent if they need temporary entry.